For information on the National Health Science Assessment, please see their Help Center or browse the FAQs below.

 Is there a sample practice exam available?

 Yes!
-You can find a PDF version of the sample exam and associated key here on the assessment webpage here.
+You can find a PDF version of the practice exam and associated key here on the assessment webpage here.
 You can also access a fully functional online version of the sample exam once you are registered and authenticated as a proctor in the Precision Exam system.

 Is there a pre- and post- exam available?